 You want to follow up with engaging virtual events whenever you publish an employee spotlight.
 This is your opportunity to capitalize on the buzz that the spotlight has initially created, and engage your employees in meaningful conversations and interactions.

 This can be especially beneficial when trying to come up with remote employee engagement ideas that go beyond simple virtual group coffee breaks and similar, because spotlights provide meaningful and relevant topics to talk about.
 This doesn’t mean the spotlight employee is the main talking point; rather, it means that you should use the spotlight to raise important questions, tackle relevant problems in the workplace, and let others pick their brain for ideas, inspiration, and concrete problem-solving.

 This is also a great opportunity to see how other team members react to the spotlight itself.
 Let people share their impressions about the content, and be sure to welcome all feedback so you can improve each new employee spotlight in the future.

 You can organize these follow-up get-togethers with your star employee to outline key talking points that will bring value to the rest of the collective.
 Remember, it’s not just about praising the individual for their amazing work.
 It’s about leveraging their star status to empower and inspire others in your organization.

 There are many benefits to kick-starting an employee spotlight program, one of which is increased employee engagement.
 When employees are more engaged, they are not only happier and more productive but also are more loyal to the brand and have an easier time staying with the company long-term.

 In a time when job-hopping has become extremely popular, this type of program can be a lifesaver for many businesses in a competitive market.
 Employee spotlights bring many perks that will help you develop your competitive advantage and take your company forward as a whole.

-Start implementing these best practices and tips as soon as possible to build an engaged employee collective and a powerful employer brand in 2022 and beyond.
+Start implementing these best practices and tips as soon as possible to build an engaged employee collective and a powerful employer brand.